 When Selecting Red Dot Scope, look for multiple brightness setting.
-Some red dot sights have multiple dots that allow you to sight in your scope at various ranges and use different dots for those ranges.
-Red Dot offers a large field of view since there is no magnification to obstruct the field of vision.
+Some red dot sights have various dots that allow you to sight in your scope at various ranges and use different dots for those ranges.
+Red Dot gives a large field of view since there is no magnification to obstruct the field of vision.

 The optic scope is similar to the scopes on rifles and offers some form of magnification.
 This magnification scope can have a single crosshair reticle, however most common in the crossbow scope is a multi-reticle option.

-There are also illuminated types of optic scopes, that allow you to use the scope more efficiently in low light conditions.
+There are also illuminated types of optic scope, that allow you to use the scope more efficiently in low-lighting conditions.

 A scope with night vision capabilities enables you to see in the woods after dark.
 Generally, it features an Infrared or illuminator and function by emitting infrared light.

 Scopes can vary in size, choose one that is similar enough to carry with the rest of your gear.
-It should also weigh less than one pound, so it doesn’t throw off the balance of the crossbow.
+It should also weigh less than one pound, so it does not throw off the balance of the crossbow.

 Magnification is often essential when shooting a crossbow since it helps to bring the view of the target closer to you.
 The amount of magnification you get from a scope affects how accurately you can shoot your bow from longer ranges.

-If the lens of the scope isn’t capable of producing crisp and bright images, it will be useless.
-The crossbow ranges with fully multi-coated lenses are designed to allow plenty of light to flow through so you’ll be able to see the target regardless of the distance.
+If the objective lens of the scope isn’t capable of producing crisp images, it will be useless.
+The crossbow ranges with fully multi-coated lenses are designed to allow plenty of luminous to flow through so you’ll be able to see the target regardless of the distance.
 The distance measured in yards or meters.

 When buying a scope, make sure that it is nitrogen filled as this will stop early morning fog and dew from clouding the lens.

-Parallax is the visible movement of objects within the field of vision concerning the reticle.
-If the parallax isn’t adjusted correctly, it can result in too many sighting errors.
+It is the apparent movement of objects within the field of vision concerning the reticle.
+If the parallax isn’t aligned correctly, it can result in too many sighting errors.